Davy Jones (Pirates of the Caribbean): At World's End

 In the third film At World's End, Jones is under the control of Beckett, under the threat of death.
 Beckett orders Jones to sink pirate ships, but is infuriated when Jones leaves no survivors; Beckett wants prisoners to interrogate about the Brethren Court.
 Beckett also orders Jones to kill the Kraken.
 Later, he orders Jones attack the Pirate Lord Sao Feng; Jones subsequently kills Sao and captures Elizabeth Swann, who had been named captain by Sao Feng upon his death.
-When Admiral James Norrington dies on board the Dutchman while helping Elizabeth escape, Jones claims Norrington's sword (originally crafted by Will Turner).
+When James Norrington dies on board the Dutchman while helping Elizabeth escape, Jones claims Norrington's sword (originally crafted by Will Turner).
 Jones then attempts mutiny against the EITC.
-However, Mercer successfully defends the Chest, forcing Jones to continue under Beckett's service.
+However, Ian Mercer successfully defends the Chest, forcing Jones to continue under Beckett's service.

 Beckett later summons Jones to his ship, the Endeavour.
 Jones confronts Will Turner and divulges his past with Calypso while learning of Jack Sparrow's escape from the Locker.
 The three men then arrive at Shipwreck Cove.

 Jones confronts Calypso, locked in the brig of the Black Pearl.
 The two former lovers discuss Calypso's betrayal and Jones's curse.
 Calypso temporarily lifts his curse, allowing him to be seen briefly in his original human form.
 Jones tells her that his heart will always belong to her.
 Calypso, unaware that Jones betrayed her to the first Brethren Court, says that after her release, she will fully give her love to him.

-Jones participates in a parley in which the EITC trades Turner for Sparrow with the latter actually planning to stab the heart.
-After Calypso is freed, Will reveals that Jones betrayed her.
+Jones participates in a parley in which the EITC trades Turner for Sparrow with the latter actually planning to stab the heart.Pirates of the Caribbean: At World's End, Ch.21 through 24 After Calypso is freed, Will reveals that Jones betrayed her.
 She escapes, refusing to aid either the pirates or Jones.
 Her fury creates a monstrous maelstrom.
 The Dutchman and the Pearl enter it and battle.

 During the battle, Jones suffocates Mercer to death with his tentacles and retrieves the key to the Chest.
 Sparrow and Jones fight for control of the chest in the rigging of the Dutchman.
 Jack acquires both the Chest and the key while Jones battles Will and Elizabeth.
 Jones quickly overpowers Elizabeth, and is subsequently impaled through the back by Will.
 Jones, unharmed, holds Will at sword-point.
 Jack threatens to stab the heart, and Jones cruelly stabs Will.
 Remembering Will as his son, Bootstrap Bill briefly fights and overpowers Jones, but is quickly defeated.
 Jones attempts to kill Bootstrap, but Jack helps Will stab the heart.
 Jones then calls out for Calypso, before tumbling to his death in the maelstrom.